LAW 3534A - Law Reform Part A

 Learning & Teaching ModesSeminars

-The primary teaching mode will be seminars.
+The primary teaching mode will be the weekly seminars.
+These are not in lecture form.
 Seminars will often be in the form of interactive discussions.
-There is quite often no right or wrong answer.
+There will quite often be no simple right or wrong answer to the topic under discussion.

 Students will be expected to have conducted the pre-class reading and research.
 Students will be required to come to seminars fully prepared and willing and able to enter into the discussions relating to the relevant materials.
 Questions will be provided relating to the course readings that will assist to support, focus and structure the individual learning of students.

 The seminar will be an important part of the learning in this course.
 Students will be expected to actively contribute to the seminar and in doing so develop their important skills in both oral and written communication and presentation.
-Students will regularly be called upon to present and lead discussion of the materials and their individual research and opinions.
+Students will regularly be called upon to present and lead discussion of the materials and their individual research.

 Students will also analyse and provide constructive reflection and feedback on both written and oral communciation and the class presentations showing these skills.